-We continued our focus on managing the core programming business for growth and profitability, while developing and enhancing products to drive future revenue and earnings growth.
+The automotive electronics market is cyclical and we experienced the downturn in capital spending related to it and the electronics industry.
+We continued our focus on automotive electronics and managing the core programming business for growth and profitability, while developing and enhancing products, particularly in security deployment, to drive future revenue and earnings growth as we invest resources in the security deployment market.
 Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
-We are continuing our efforts to balance industry changes, industry partnerships, business geography shifts, exchange rate volatility, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
+Our efforts are to balance industry changes, industry partnerships, new technologies, business geography shifts, exchange rate volatility, trade issues and tariffs, coronavirus impacts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
 We continue to manage our costs carefully and execute strategies for cost reduction.

 We are focusing our research and development efforts in our strategic growth markets, namely automotive electronics and IoT new programming technologies, secure supply chain solutions, automated programming systems and their enhancements for the manufacturing environment and software.
-We are currently focusing our research and development efforts on strategic growth markets, including automotive electronics and IoT.
-We are developing technology to securely program new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
+We are developing technology and products to securely provision new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
 We plan to deliver new programming technology and automated handling systems for managed and secure programming in the manufacturing environment.
-We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, UFS and microcontrollers on our newer products.
+We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including various configurations of NAND Flash, e-MMC, UFS and microcontrollers on our newer products.

-Our customer focus has been on strategic high volume manufacturers in key market segments like automotive electronics, IoT, industrial controls, consumer electronics and wireless as well as programming centers.
+Our customer focus has been on global and strategic high-volume manufacturers in key market segments like automotive electronics, IoT, industrial controls and consumer electronics as well as programming centers.